baublet/ts-object-helpers/README.md

 #### `VariadicDotNotationMap<T extends object>`

 Flattens an object nested up to 5 levels deep into a record of the nested keys in dot notation, with the values preserved.
+Different from `DotNotationMap` because it adds object-level variadic slots to slot unknown types at runtime into without sacrificing type safety.

 ```ts
 type Model = {